Combinatorial study of graphs arising from the Sachdev-Ye-Kitaev model: The connectivity condition and SYK graphs

+In both subsections below, we will need the following lemmas.
+We say that a vertex $v$ has a tree attached to it if one of the incident edges $e=(v, v')$ is a bridge (the number of connected components increases when the edge is removed), and the connected component that contains $v'$ after the removal is as tree.

 \begin{lemma} A white vertex with at least one tree attached to it is admissible. \end{lemma} \proof Consider such a white vertex $v_\circ$ in a map $S\in\bS^q$, and a tree attached to it via an edge of color $i\in\llbracket 1, q\rrbracket$.
-We prove the lemma recursively on the size of the tree contribution.
+We prove the lemma recursively on the size of this tree.

 If the tree is just a color-$i$ leaf, it represents in the colored graph $G=\Psi^{-1}(S)$ an edge of color-$i$ between the corresponding two vertices in $G$, so that $v_\circ$ is admissible.
 If the tree has at least one white vertex, then the color-$i$ neighbor $v_i$ of $v_\circ$ has valency greater than one.
 All the other white vertices attached to $v_i$ have a smaller tree attached, and from the recursion hypothesis, they are admissible.
-To each corner of $v_i$ corresponds a color-$i$ edge in $G$, so that we can concatenate the colored paths in $G$ linking the pairs of vertices for all of these white vertices, as illustrated on the left of Figure~\ref{fig:ConcPAth}.
+To each corner of $v_i$ corresponds a color-$i$ edge in $G$, so that we can concatenate the colored paths in $G$ linking the pairs of vertices for all of these white vertices, as illustrated on the left of Fig.~\ref{fig:ConcPAth}.
 This concludes the proof.

 \